tinverse/tsm/README.md

     Gflags, Glog, Gtest

 ### TODOs
-    * support other ExecutionPolicy  classes.
+    * Support other ExecutionPolicy  classes.
+    * States and Events generate unique Ids under the hood.
+This process is currently too simplistic.
 ### Build:
 Install cmake (sudo apt install cmake) or download on windows and add cmake to system path.
 Read the CMakeLists.txt to get a good feel for it.
 The cmake/superbuild/ folder contains the cmake files that download and install the external dependencies.